buqingyi/buqingyi_sciencewebsite/README.md

 **Functional genomics**; **Microbiome**; **Multi-omics data analysis**;

 **Virus genomic epidemiology and virus mutation surveillance**
+## Degrees
+•	 Ph.D. graduation at the University of Tuebingen, Germany.

+•	 Ph.D thesis in Genetics (Evolution and Development), Max-Planck  Institute for Developmental Biology, Tuebingen, Germany.
 ## Currently running projects
 **1. Investigation of commensal bacteria in controlling Pseudomonas aeruginosa airway infection** **(supported by funding from DFG and Mukoviszidose e.V.)**